- Donor Stories

 From Hollywood to Philanthropic Leader

 Hollywood was making war-related movies and needed children who could speak Polish and German to act in them.
-Young Tad was discovered though a talent scout for MGM, a friend of his parents who launched him into a film career that was to help improve family finances.
+Young Tad was discovered through a talent scout for MGM, a friend of his parents who launched him into a film career that was to help improve family finances.
 The career was short-lived—it did not take long before Tad’s mother decided that studio school did not provide a proper education for her son.
 She was proven right, because after leaving the movie business and focusing on his education, Tad was admitted to Stanford University.

 A Commitment to Jewish Peoplehood

-As Tad’s philanthropic activities thrived and grew, within both the Koret Foundation and Taube Philanthropies, he used his influence to champion the causes and organizations he cares about.
-He supported hundreds of diverse projects in educational, cultural, civic, and communal organizations that have changed the landscape of philanthropy throughout the Bay Area, Israel, and his native Poland.
+As Tad’s philanthropic activities thrived and grew, within both the Koret Foundation and Taube Philanthropies, he used his influence to champion the causes and organizations he cared about.
+He supported hundreds of diverse projects in educational, cultural, civic, and communal organizations that changed the landscape of philanthropy throughout the Bay Area, Israel, and his native Poland.

-Of all of Tad’s philanthropic pursuits, it is his commitment to the advancement of the Jewish People and the preservation of Jewish culture, traditions, and history that is closest to his heart.
-He furthers this cause under the banner of Jewish Peoplehood.
+Of all of Tad’s philanthropic pursuits, it is his commitment to the advancement of the Jewish People and the preservation of Jewish culture, traditions, and history that was closest to his heart.
+He furthered this cause under the banner of “Jewish Peoplehood.”

 Taube Philanthropies and JFCS

-By making a new $25 million gift to endow support of JFCS, the JFCS Holocaust Center, and JFCS’ international collaborations in Poland and Israel, Tad ensures a robust Jewish institution locally and a close programmatic connection with Polish Jewish and Israeli organizations globally and in perpetuity.
+By making a new $25 million gift to endow support of JFCS, the JFCS Holocaust Center, and JFCS’ international collaborations in Poland and Israel, Tad ensured a robust Jewish institution locally and a close programmatic connection with Polish Jewish and Israeli organizations globally and in perpetuity.

-Tad notes, “I have confidence that, through JFCS, my goals for a stronger global Jewish Peoplehood at home, in Poland, and in Israel will be achieved for generations to come.
+Tad noted, “I have confidence that, through JFCS, my goals for a stronger global Jewish Peoplehood at home, in Poland, and in Israel will be achieved for generations to come.
 JFCS is undoubtedly one of the most effective and trustworthy organizations I know.”